z-adams/Tutorials/Pointers/pointers.md

 dynamic data which we get from `malloc()`, the size of which is not known when the program is compiled.

-/*"BP" is the "base pointer" which points to the bottom of the stack, and "SP" is the "stack pointer," which points to the top of the stack.
-Only the stack pointer is absolutely required, but most systems keep track of the base as well for convenience.*/

 Now we reach line 6 of our program above, and `main()` calls `do_stuff()`.
 Let's say that `do_stuff()` requires 16 bytes for its local data, so we create a 16-byte frame on top of `main()`'s frame, which allows `do_stuff()` to operate on its local data as necessary, without interfering with `main()`'s data.

 ![fig5](diagrams/fig5.svg)
-<diagram> stack with main + do\_stuff

 Following our fake stack trace example, let's say `do_stuff()` calls another function, `some_other_func()`.
 Let's pretend this function needs 8 bytes of